Population boom heralds big global economic shifts

 Haddad with the Institute of Development Studies agreed that China, starting with a blank slate, had the opportunity to become a leader in the low-carbon economy and green technology, carving out a huge market in the process.

-To ensure Malthus's fears remain unfounded, the onus for change lay mainly with Western countries that have accumulated their wealth without realizing the damage that unchecked carbon consumption was doing to the planet.
+To ensure Malthus's fears remain unfounded, the onus for change lay mainly with Western countries that have accumulated their wealth without realising the damage that unchecked carbon consumption was doing to the planet.

-"We're the ones that have to change our behavior and give countries like India and China more of a run at economic growth and poverty reduction," Haddad said.
+"We're the ones that have to change our behaviour and give countries like India and China more of a run at economic growth and poverty reduction," Haddad said.

 (Additional reporting by Emily Kaiser in Singapore; Editing by Sonya Hepinstall)